Pre-First Draft Checklist

 What is her coping mechanism?
 It could be an addiction or some form of distraction or displacement.

 More info on character development can be found on the character development questionnaire.

 - Passive characters - It's a tedious note to get and you may in your early writing work, because it's easy to create a normal character and surround them with larger characters who bring the complications.
 Make sure your character is active and makes tough decisions.
 The best piece of advice I ever got was 'Don't protect your main character.'

 - The protagonist being constantly told what to do - Obviously different stories have different needs.
 For example, in a fantasy where a girl has fled during her village being burned down and her parents being killed, she will have no idea what to do.
 The world is a mystery, and she will need some kind of mentor to guide her and explain the world and tell her what to initially do, but eventually, there comes a point where she will have to make choices to reveal her true nature.
 Other characters who are less helpless need to be driving the action far sooner.

-- Heavy exposition - This is tricky as some stories require hefty amounts of exposition, but there are tricks to bury it and make it less of a chore.
-I'll be writing a blog with some handy tips soon :)
+- Heavy exposition - This is tricky as some stories require hefty amounts of exposition, but think of ways to put it in action so it’s less jarring.

 So in summary.
 Make sure the stakes are high so we emotionally engage with your character and want them to succeed.
 Make sure the inciting incident is gripping and starts a sequence of life changing events.
 Make sure the character has to make hard choices, revealing their true self, and that they drive the action and push the story forward.